Naruto4u/Class-Project/quiz.md

 ## What problems could diffrent rendering tools cause?
 ```
-a.   browsers using diffrent rendering tools could cause the code to be deleted.
+a.
+Browsers using diffrent rendering tools could cause the code to be deleted.
-b.   older versions could not be compatible with newer rendering tools causing cod not to run
+b.
+Older versions could not be compatible with newer rendering tools causing cod not to run
-c.   code may not be displayed correctly leading to a broken website
+c.
+Code may not be displayed correctly leading to a broken website
-d.   no problems could arise from diffrent rendering tools between browsers
+d.
+No problems could arise from diffrent rendering tools between browsers
 ```
 The correct answer is c.
 Code may not be displayed correctly, leading to a broken website.